-2.5 Receivables
+2.5.
+Receivables

-Receivables are stated at nominal value less a provision for doubtful accounts.
-A provision for doubtful accounts is created on the basis of an ageing analysis and an individual evaluation of the credit worthiness of the customers.
+Receivables are stated at nominal value less a provision for doubtful amounts.
+A provision for doubtful amounts is created on the basis of an ageing analysis and an individual evaluation of the credit worthiness of the customers.